aspiring26/wordpress/README.md

 #deploy the compose.yml
 - run docker-compose up -d
+- after all is installed, you can check the status of your containers using; docker-compose ps

 #deploy scalable wordpress
 if you need scalable, deploy this compose to another server: